MuhiaKevin/goush/Readme.md

 - [x] Can create,retrieve and delete links
 - [x] Users can create,retrieve and delete their own links
 - [ ] Add admin panel to manage users
+- [ ] Rewrite frontend in svelte or htmx or just improve the ui.
+Read up on it first
+- [ ] Use ouath for user creation and authentication.
+Read up on it first
+- [ ] Read up on use of qr codes
+- [ ] Allow creation of custom urls
+- [ ] Database migrations
+- [ ] Write tests for the application
+- [ ] Use CI/CD
+- [ ] Use pico css/ tailwind css

 ### docker commands